 By John Lee.

-Seventeen cargoes totalling approximately 4.0 million gross barrels of Shaikan crude oil have been sold to the international market since the Shaikan crude oil export sales began from Dortyol in January 2014.
+Shaikan crude oil exports by truck to the Turkish coast have continued uninterrupted since 29 November 2013.
+All of our production is currently being exported and nineteen tanker cargoes totalling 4.7 million gross barrels of Shaikan crude oil have been sold to the international market since the Shaikan crude oil export sales began from the port of Dortyol in January 2014.

-John Gerstenlauer (pictured), Gulf Keystone’s Chief Executive Officer commented:
+John Gerstenlauer, Gulf Keystone’s Chief Executive Officer commented: